jcuel/HTML-vs-PHP/README.md

 ## APPENDIX III:

-Real Life Scenario, PHP Website that connects to a postgress database, displays data into a table and allows to add or remove entries.
+Real Life Scenario, PHP Website that connects to a MySQL database, anmd allows to search data into Table.